Help water systems interpret and understand what to do with their lead and copper sample results, including follow up actions for high results.

 Sample results are evaluated against an action level.
 The lead action level is exceeded if the concentration in more than 10% of samples is greater than 0.015 mg/L (i.e. the 90th percentile lead level is greater than 0.015 mg/L).
 The copper action level is exceeded if the concentration in more than 10% of samples is greater than 1.3 mg/L (i.e. the 90th percentile copper level is greater than 1.3 mg/L).
 This calculator is for your use.
 The 90th percentile is automatically calculated in our database, so you do not need to send your calculations to us.

-If your lead or copper 90th percentile result exceeds the action level, contact the Division immediately.
+If your lead or copper 90th percentile result exceeds the action level, contact our lead and copper rule manager, Dylan Martinez, at (385) 278-3807 or dylanmartinez@utah.gov or the Division of Drinking Water Front Desk at (801) 536-4200 or DDWReports@utah.gov.

 How to Take Follow-up Samples